-Hereafter, all references to "section 738" in this attachment refer to section 738 of title VII of Division E of the Consolidated Appropriations Act, 2016.
-Please note that, due to the continuation of authority and conditions under the continuing resolution, the references throughout section 738 to "calendar year 2016" are extended through the expiration date of the continuing resolution.
+Hereafter, all references to "section 738" in this attachment refer to section 738 of title VII of Division E of the Consolidated Appropriations Act, 2017.

 B. Covered Senior Political Appointees

 The section 738 pay freeze covers the following senior political appointees (except as otherwise provided in section C below):